weaveworks/service/infra/README.md

 ./schemaload foo

 # Deploy the application on Kubernetes.
-# Get the address of the frontend ELB.
+# Get the address of the frontend ELB, via kubectl get svc.
+# Get the zone ID of the ELB, via aws elb describe-load-balancers.
-# Put it in the foo/var file.
+# Put these values in the foo/var file.

-./tfgen foo  # Put ELB endpoint in tfvars
+./tfgen foo  # Copies the ELB information to a tfvars file.
-./r53 up foo # Provision Route53 pointing to ELB
+./r53 up foo # Provisions Route53 to point to the ELB.

 git add foo/*
 git commit -m "Stand up foo cluster"